Chalarangelo/30-seconds-of-code/content/snippets/js/s/replace-all-occurences-of-string.md

 Before the introduction of `String.prototype.replaceAll()`, `String.prototype.replace()` was the method of choice for this sort of task.
 It's supported by all JavaScript engines, old and new and is very similar to `String.prototype.replaceAll()`.

 While this method doesn't replace all occurrences of a string, it supports regular expressions.
 Knowing the string to be replaced, a regular expression can be created with the global (`'g'`) flag.
 Then, it can be passed to `String.prototype.replace()` to replace all occurrences of the string.
 The only issue here is that special characters need to be escaped, so that they are matched correctly.
-The [escapeRegExp snippet](/js/s/escape-reg-exp) comes in handy for this task.
+The [`escapeRegExp` code snippet](/js/s/escape-reg-exp) comes in handy for this task.

 ```js
 const escapeRegExp = str => str.replace(/[.*+?^${}()|[\]\\]/g, '\\$&');